Antimony51122/Image_Processing/README.md

 #### (Optional) Ubuntu Ethernet Network Manipulations

 In order to run the project smoothly, all computers involved in the system have to be under the same network.
 For this specific project, all computers were connected via ethernet.
-For the purpose to make sure Ubuntu run
+The following session is just for the purpose to make sure Ubuntu connect to ethernet properly.

 Firstly, `ctrl` + `alt` + `t` to open the terminal and register as root: